-- Queuing: The bulk email task is created and being queued for background processing. - Pending: The task is queued and is waiting to run. - Started: Background processing is in progress to create emailing subtasks. - Progress: The emailing subtasks are in progress. - Success: All emailing subtasks are complete.
-Note that the bulk email task can be in this state even if some or all of its emailing subtasks failed. - Failure: An error occurred and task processing did not complete successfully.
+- Queuing: The bulk email task is created and being queued for background processing. - Pending: The task is queued and is waiting to run. - Scheduled: The task has been created and is scheduled to run at a future date and time. - Started: Background processing is in progress to create emailing subtasks. - Progress: The emailing subtasks are in progress. - Success: All emailing subtasks are complete.
+Note that the bulk email task can be in this state even if some or all of its emailing subtasks failed. - Failure: An error occurred and task processing did not complete successfully. - Revoked: The task was cancelled before it was processed.

-While the bulk email task is in progress, you can find out what stage it has reached in the workflow by checking the Pending Tasks section on the Email page.
+While the bulk email task is in progress, you can find out what stage it has reached in the workflow by checking the Pending Tasks section on the Course Info page of the Instructor Dashboard.